oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing.md

 ### Requirement 9: Well-known URL for provider-metadata.json

 The URL path `/.well-known/csaf/provider-metadata.json` under the main domain of the issuing authority serves directly the `provider-metadata.json` according to requirement 7.
+That implies that redirects SHALL NOT be used.
 The use of the scheme "HTTPS" is required.
 See [cite](#RFC8615) for more details.

 *Example 1:*